SEUNALADEDOYE/Library-Management-System/README.md

   # FUNCTIONALITIES
   - Users can borrow books wherby the date borrowed and promised date returned by the user will be saved to the SQL database.
+  - Users can choose books based on Type.

  All of the above markdown principles can be found in this [link](https://www.markdownguide.org/basic-syntax/)